 Temperament

 Large rabbit breeds are generally known for their gentle and friendly personalities.
 They are often calm and relaxed, displaying a natural affinity for human companionship.
-These rabbits enjoy being handled and are generally good-natured, making them ideal family pets.
+These rabbits enjoy being handled and are generally good-natured, making them ideal family pets and easy for pet sitters to care for.

 Lifespan